 Bar and Court Admissions

 Juan Ramirez has led North American and global litigation at a Fortune 150 company and served as senior litigation counsel for another Fortune 150 company.
 He uniquely understands the challenges his clients face, and he brings a wealth of experience in complex commercial litigation and appellate advocacy.
-Juan defends consumer product manufacturers against existential litigation threats and government investigations at home and abroad.
+Juan defends companies and consumer product manufacturers against existential litigation threats and government investigations at home and abroad.
 He helps clients protect their reputations, employees, and assets, including through affirmative claims against suppliers, distributors, and competitors.

 Juan’s experience leading the litigation functions of large, international corporations means that he truly appreciates the pressures his clients face: from plaintiffs, courts, regulators, and public perception.
 Juan brings that awareness and know-how to meet his clients where they are—and lead them to higher ground—when they face major litigation.